telerik/kendo-ui-core/docs/web/rangeslider/overview.md

 Make a reference to an existing RangeSlider instance via the [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
 Once a reference has been established, you can use the API to control its behavior.

-The example below denmonstrates how to access an existing RangeSlider instance.
+The example below demonstrates how to access an existing RangeSlider instance.

 ###### Example